We Are Here and Open for Business

 Due to COVID-19 we are practicing social distancing and providing services remotely

-The Dispute Resolutions Center (DRC) in Skagit County offers a variety of services specifically focused on the unique nature of Skagit Valley.
+We offer a variety of online services specifically focused on the unique nature of Skagit Valley.

-We serve families undergoing life changes with low-cost parenting plans, separation, and divorce mediations services, as well as parenting and co-parenting classes, and also counseling services in both Spanish and English languages.
+We serve families undergoing life changes with low-cost parenting plans, separation, and divorce online mediation services, as well as parenting and co-parenting classes.
 Our Parent-Teen facilitated conversations are offered for FREE, in order to promote family harmony and understanding.